Have you ever wondered if there's a link between exercise and histamine intolerance?

 Walking is another great way to exercise without suffering the histamine-related consequences.
 The Physical Activity Guidelines, as suggested by the Centres for Disease Control and Prevention, encourages adults to take part in at least 150 minutes of moderate intensity exercise every week, and walking can easily make up this time with 30 minutes on most days of the week.

 Strength exercises are another important part of physical activity.
 While lifting weights can place a significant amount of strain on your muscles and cause higher degrees of muscle damage as a means to build them bigger and stronger, you don’t have to take part weightlifting that gets you a ticket to the Olympics for it to be beneficial.
 Lighter weights, lower reps and routines with a low-moderate intensity are still great for your body, particularly when you have issues with your histamine load.

-One of my favourite workout websites/apps is called Fitness Blender.
-I am in no way associated with them, but, I'm a huge fan of their hundreds of free workout videos of all types (including yoga, strength, and low impact), and I've personally used them for years - through sick and healthy.
+One of my favourite workout websites is called Fitness Blender.
+I've personally used them for nearly a decade, so I'm a huge fan of their hundreds of free workout videos of all types (including yoga, strength, and low impact cardio).

 Exercise may be intimidating, having likely experienced severe reactions to it in the past.
 But, when you try again, take it slow in the beginning and schedule in an appropriate number of days rest in between exercise days.